 The Dexters’ son, William Endicott Dexter, a lawyer, lived with them until his marriage in April of 1904 to Mary Elizabeth Lindsay.
 After their marriage, they moved to 18 Marlborough.

 On April 20, 1916, 39 Commonwealth was purchased from George Dexter’s estate by Miss Katherine Eliot Bullard (born Catharine Norton Bullard).
 She lived there with her first cousin, Miss Ellen Twistleton Bullard.
 Katherine Bullard was the daughter of William Story Bullard and Ellen Bullard was the daughter of Stephen Hopkins Bullard.
-Their fathers had been partners with Henry Lee, Jr. in the shipping merchant firm of Bullard, Lee & Co.
-Katherine and Ellen Bullard previously had lived at 3 Commonwealth with Katherine Bullard’s widowed mother, Louisa (Norton) Bullard, who died in September of 1915.
+Their fathers had been East India shipping merchants in partnership with Henry Lee, Jr. Katherine and Ellen Bullard previously had lived at 3 Commonwealth with Katherine Bullard’s widowed mother, Louisa (Norton) Bullard, who died in September of 1915.

 In May of 1916, Katherine Bullard applied for (and subsequently received) permission to build a new interior stairway and make other improvements.
 In June of 1917, she applied for (and subsequently received) permission to add a one-story rear ell, approximately 17 feet x 10 feet, for use as a “man’s room.”
 The addition was designed by architects Bigelow and Wadsworth.